derplayer/YuGiOh-PoC-ModTools/README.md

-# YiGiOh-PoC-ModTools
+# Yu-Gi-Oh! - Power of Chaos: Joey the Passion - Mod Tools Repo
-Modding Tools for the game "Yu-Gi-Oh! - Power of Chaos: Joey the Passion"
+Modding Tools for the PC game "Yu-Gi-Oh! - Power of Chaos: Joey the Passion"

 This Modding Tools Repo include:
 * Game Launcher